Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
 12. Create a new key for the application.
 Save the configuration so you can view the key value.
 Save this aside for when you configure the project in Visual Studio.
 13. In the Permissions to Other Applications configuration section, ensure that "Read Directory Data" is selected under "Application permissions" and that both "Access your organization's directory" and "Enable sign-on and read user's profiles" are selected under "Delegated permissions."
 Save the configuration.
+14. Navigate to the Owners tab of your application.
+15. Add at least one user as an application owner.
+The application assigns any user that is an owner the application role of "Admin."
+This allows you to login as an admin initially and begin assigning roles to other users.

 ### Step 4:  Configure the sample to use your Azure AD tenant